(Plasma Exchange; Therapeutic Plasma Exchange)

 - You can usually return to your regular activities the day of your treatment.

-- Excessive bruising or swelling at the needle puncture sites
+- Excessive bruising, bleeding, or swelling at the needle insertion sites

 - Signs of infection, including fever and chills